hiydavid/numerai-models/README.md

 * [Tournament leaderboard](https://numer.ai/tournament)

 ## Project Roadmap (By 2022/12/31)
-* Create and implement a model using DCN architecture
 * Create and implement a model using numeric embedding of features
 * Create and implement a model using attention-based architecture